your shopping cart is empty.

 For a truly bespoke look, mixing materials such as textural stone and smooth cement provides endless opportunities for creative expression.
 Combining these materials and finishes allows you to craft a custom aesthetic that not only reflects your client’s personal style but also adds depth and interest to the space.
 This approach works especially well in larger outdoor areas, where a variety of materials can break up the monotony and introduce an element of surprise.

-For example, flagstone paired with raw terracotta tiles can create a stunning contrast between light and dark, ideal for walkways and eclectic patios.
+For example, flagstone paired with raw terracotta tiles can create a stunning contrast between light and dark, ideal for walkways, eclectic spaces, and even Moroccan style patios.
 Bright travertine tiles and porcelain ones offer two different takes on color, a striking choice for a pool deck and the surrounding area.

 Outdoor Floor Tile Design Tips

 Designing with outdoor floor tiles involves more than just choosing the right look.
-Here are some essential tips to keep in mind when selecting tile for outdoor applications.
+Here are some essential tips to keep in mind when selecting the right types of outdoor tile for outdoor applications.

 Considering Climate & Tile Material